 People who are at fault for incidents that result in head injuries are responsible to provide compensation to their victims.
 This applies even when a defendant does not intend to cause any harm.
 A TBI that results from an accident is just as valid as a TBI lawsuit resulting from an intentional assault.
 This is because civil law focuses on the rights of people to be made whole again.
 If a defendant’s actions damage a plaintiff in some way, by inflicting a traumatic brain injury, for instance, that plaintiff has the right to demand payment.

 A knowledgeable lawyer could help to prove the case against negligent defendants.
 This includes gathering the evidence needed to prove the core claim, demanding fair payments, and pursuing cases during settlement talks and in lawsuits.

 However, plaintiffs must remain aware of the State’s laws concerning modified comparative negligence.
 Tex.
 Civ.
 Prac. & Rem.
 Code §33.003 says that juries in negligence cases must examine the actions of all people involved to assign blame in a case.
 As a result, if a jury believes that a plaintiff is partially responsible for the incident that led to their TBI, that jury must reduce their award.
-Even worse, a jury that believes that a plaintiff is more than 50 percent to blame cannot award any damages.
-A Fort Worth TBI lawyer could work to counter any attempts made by defendants to place blame onto a plaintiff for their injuries.
+A jury that believes that a plaintiff is more than 50 percent to blame prohibits any damages from being awarded to the injured person.
+A Fort Worth TBI attorney could work to counter any attempts made by defendants to place blame onto a plaintiff for their injuries.